 Ruth started creating her own music as a teenager, teaching herself guitar and busking on Southampton High Street, when staying in the doorway of a branch of WHSmiths.
 It was a happy time for Ruth and here that she met her ‘muse’ who would walk past and listen to Ruth sing and who Ruth has written about ever since.
 Ruth also recalls being persuaded by the owner of a music shop to set up all the stringed instruments and showcase them in store for a whopping £2 an hour.

 Moving to London in 2006 in search of music, Ruth slept (secretly) beneath a workbench in an artist’s workshop, which years later, she and a team of musicians transformed into a recording studio.

-Her subsequent albums; White Holes Of Mole Hills (2010) and Dear Lamp Love Moth (2013), have received critical acclaim from the UK media, with reviews running in The Guardian & The Observer, whilst also achieving national radio play on BBC Radio3 and BBC 6 music, alongside rave reviews in music magazines Mojo, Q, fRoots and more.
+Her subsequent self released albums; White Holes Of Mole Hills (2010) and Dear Lamp Love Moth (2013), received critical acclaim from the UK media, with reviews running in The Guardian & The Observer, whilst also achieving national radio play on BBC Radio3 and BBC 6 music, alongside rave reviews in music magazines Mojo, Q, fRoots and more.

 For her fourth and arguably her popular fourth album “Cactucus” Ruth collaborated with US producer and bassist Todd Sickafoose.
 Todd Produced Anais Mitchell’s widely acclaimed ‘Hadestown’ and not coincidentally is bassist for American Folk legend Ani DiFranco for whom Ruth opened two solo London shows in 2012 and appeared with her band as a special guest later in 2017 for a sold out show at The London Palladium, where they shared the stage for the last two songs.